mohdalibn/gesture-volume-controller-app/README.md

 python GestVolContApp.py
 ```

-- Enjoying using the App!
+- Enjoy using the App!